AtomScott/TeamTrack/README.md

 # TeamTrack: An Algorithm and Benchmark Dataset for Multi-Sport Multi-Object Tracking in Full-pitch Videos

 > This is a work in progress.
-The code and dataset will be fully released soon.
+More code will be released soon.
 Stay tuned!

 ### <a href="https://atomscott.github.io/TeamTrack/" target="_blank">Project</a> | <a href="" target="_blank">Paper</a> | <a href="" target="_blank">Supplementary</a> | <a href="" target="_blank">Arxiv</a> <br>